Lesson Plan on Migration, Nomadism and Dormancy -- Grades 7 - 12

 Eels migrate up to 5,200 miles (6,000 km) from the coast of Europe or North America to spawn in the Sargasso Sea.

+For an explanation and a good visual of the location of the Sargasso Sea, go to The Sargasso Sea.
 They begin their lives in warm saline Atlantic waters at depths of about 1,300 to 2,300 feet.
 The eggs develop into transparent leaflike larvae.
 Carried by the Gulf Stream to the shallow waters of the continental shelves it takes about two and one-half years for eels to attain a little more than three inches.

 Arriving in coastal waters as glass eels they begin to swim upstream in the spring by the millions.
 At that point, a metamorphosis occurs and the eels change into cylindrical, pigmented bottom-dwellers.
 The migration can lead to spectacular sights as when the young fish form a dense mass several miles long.
 Sometimes the eels pile up onto each other by the tens of thousands in order to climb obstacles.
 They will crawl across wet grass and tunnel through wet sand for up to 30 miles to reach upstream headwaters and ponds.

 Eels live for 10 to 15 years in fresh water, eating insects, worms, and small crustaceans.
 At the end of their lives

 American Eel, U.S. Fish & Wild Life Serv.